watem-sedem/watem-sedem/docs/choices.rst

 By enabling the Only Routing (`Only Routing = 1`) option, only the routing will be determined by CN-WS.
 No sediment calculations or discharge calculations are
-done: the WaTEM-SEDEM and CN modules are disabled.
+done: the WaTEM/SEDEM and CN modules are disabled.
 When using this option only :ref:`a limited model output <onlyroutingoutput>` is possible.

 This option is usefull in large catchments to evaluate the routing without